mrossini-ethz/camera-calibration-pvr/README.md

 This sets the position, the rotation and the focal length of the camera.
 The view changes automatically to the camera and a new object is created that represents the reconstructed rectangle.
-By design, this rectangle is flat on the x-y-plane.
+By design, this rectangle is parallel to the x-y-plane, at the 3D cursor location.
 (This can be changed in an option, see below.)
 The name of the reconstructed rectangle is the one of the original plane, with "_Cal" appended.